The Project

 OVER 50 AND OUT OF WORK

-is an ongoing multimedia project that documents the stories and the impact of the Great Recession on jobless Americans, 50 and older.
+is a multimedia project that documents the stories and the impact of the Great Recession on jobless Americans, 50 and older.
 The stories that boomers tell are not only about the hardships they have faced due to joblessness, but also about their hopes and fears, their expectations and disappointments, their resilience and their dreams.
 Their individual stories combine into a remarkable mosaic of experiences that captures the past 50 years of seismic social and economic changes in American history.
 Their lives have been shaped by the Sixties, Vietnam, the civil rights movement, the decline of U.S. manufacturing, Reaganomics, corporate mergers and restructuring, outsourcing, 9/11 and globalization.

 Boomers, often regarded as self-centered and indulgent, have left a distinct impact on the United States as they have navigated their way through the turbulent social and economic history of the country’s past half century.